Ukraine

 RISK ASSESSMENT:

-• Failure to adequately halt and address violations of IHL and IHRL in eastern Ukraine since 2014.
+• Failure to adequately halt and address violations of IHL and International Human Rights Law in eastern Ukraine since at least 2014.

-• Russia’s pattern of violence against civilian populations, their property, livelihoods and cultural symbols across multiple conflicts, including in Ukraine, and the blatant disregard of IHL.
+• Russia’s pattern of violence against civilians, their property, livelihoods and cultural symbols and blatant disregard for IHL.

 • Impunity for orchestrators and perpetrators of war crimes and crimes against humanity.